-To find out more about growing peas, have a read of the Gardener’s World guide.
+To find out more about growing peas, have a read of this guide from Gardener’s World.

 2. Spring onions

-Spring onions might look dainty and delicate – but don’t let looks deceive you!
-In spite of their appearance, spring onions are actually some of the hardiest vegetables you can grow – and even frosts and freezing temperatures won’t kill them.
+Spring onions might look dainty and delicate, but don’t let looks deceive you!
+Despite their appearance, spring onions are actually some of the hardiest vegetables you can grow – and even frosts and freezing temperatures won’t kill them.
 As the name suggests, you can plant certain varieties in late autumn or early winter and have your first crop ready to harvest by very early spring.

-The best variety of spring onion to sow at this time of year is the White Lisbon, which is considered the hardiest of all – and due to its short cropping time, it’s a wise choice for new gardeners.
+The best variety of spring onion to sow at this time of year is White Lisbon, which is considered the hardiest of all.
+And, due to its short cropping time, it’s a wise choice for new gardeners.

 You might be lucky and get your first crop of spring onions just eight weeks after sowing – but if not, you can use the microgreens that appear first.
-These are not only packed with vitamins but have a lovely, delicate flavour and are great in salads.
+Not only are these packed with vitamins, but they have a lovely, delicate flavour too and make a great addition to salads.

-To find out more about growing spring onions, have a read of this article by Thompson Morgan.
+To find out more about growing spring onions, have a read of this guide from Thompson Morgan.

 The best way to plant snowdrops is to buy them while they’re actively growing rather than from seed; this is called planting ‘in the green’.

-These incredibly hardy flowers will bloom no matter what and are tough enough to push through frozen ground, emerging beautifully through the snow.
-And because they’re a woodland plant, snowdrops like partial shade and moist soil – so they do especially well planted under trees and shrubs.
+These incredibly hardy flowers will bloom no matter what and are tough enough to push through frozen ground – even emerging beautifully through the snow.
+And because they’re a woodland plant, snowdrops like partial shade and moist soil, so they do especially well planted under trees and shrubs.

 To find out more about growing snowdrops, have a read of this article by Gardeners World.

-Garlic is a kitchen staple, and it also has many health benefits – plus, you can plant it from November anytime up until early spring.
+Garlic is a kitchen staple, has many health benefits, and can be planted it from November anytime up until early spring.

 Sowing garlic is also incredibly easy: just break open a bulb into individual cloves and plant them in rows.
 Because you only need around four inches in between each clove, this is a great crop to grow when you don’t have much space in your garden.

-Another great thing about growing garlic is that it requires minimal care, which allows you to enjoy the festive season without worrying – although don’t forget it’s there and plant over it later!
+Another great thing about growing garlic is that it requires minimal care, which allows you to enjoy the festive season without worrying.
+Though, don’t forget it’s there and accidentally plant over it later!

 In order for its bulbs to develop properly, garlic needs a decent period of cold weather.
-So while you won’t be able to eat the actual cloves until late spring or early summer, you will be able to enjoy the subtler flavours of the shoots and leaves.
+So while you won’t be able to eat the actual cloves until late spring or early summer, you’ll be able to enjoy the subtler flavours of the shoots and leaves a little earlier.